dapr/docs/daprdocs/content/en/getting-started/install-dapr-cli.md

 #### Install without administrative rights

 If you do not have admin rights, you can install Dapr to an alternate directory via the `DAPR_INSTALL_DIR` environment variable.
-The below script will create the directory if it does not exist.
+The script below creates the directory if it does not exist.

 ```powershell
 $Env:DAPR_INSTALL_DIR = "<your_alt_install_dir_path>"